ARLJohnston/jira-clone/README.md

 # jira-clone
 Jira clone using Go, gRPC, immutability and HTMX

+The prerequisites to running the project are stored in the [./flake.nix]flake devShell buildInputs

 ## Workflow
 Nix is used to manage dependencies, run tests and build the project